OpenEnergyPlatform/academy/docs/tutorials/99_other/oemetadata.md

 Then the OEMetaBuilder opens and you can see all the fields.
 Right next to the headline `Create new Metadata for your Dataset` there are two buttons; With the first one (the pen with `JSON`) you can edit and/or copy the code on which this page is based on in a popup window.
 With the second (the menu with `properties`) you can choose which fields will be shown or hidden by clicking on them in the list in the popup window.
 Whenever there is such a `menu` button next to a headline it enables you to choose which fields will be shown or hidden in the section the hedline belongs to.
 At the lower right corner three buttons appear to `Submit`, `Cancel` or `Download` your OEMetadata.
 You can submit your OEMetadata if there already exists a table for your dataset.
 You can always download the dataset as a JSON-file or cancel the process.
 Beneath all fields is a description of what values and information may be filled in the field above.
 For more detailed information please see the [key descriptions](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/oemetadata/v2/v20/metadata_key_description.md).
 Under `Dataset overview` you can provide general information over the resources in your metadata.
 You can give a Name, Title, Description and Identifier to your dataset.
 ![Anfang](images/oemetadata/01_DatasetOverview.jpeg)
-In order for the metadata to exist a minimum of one `Resource` must be added by clicking on the `+ Resource`button.
+In order for the metadata to exist a minimum of one `Resource` must be added by clicking on the `+Resource`button.
 Then under `Resources` different headlines will appear.
 Under `General` you can provide information to describe and identify the resource.
 If you create OEMetadata to an already existing table some fields will be filled automatically once you filled in the `@ID` of the table.
 This makes it easier for you and minimizes the possible errors.
 In the `Name`-field please provide the human readable name of the subject, e.g. energy.
 In the `Path`-field please provide the corresponding URL to the OEO, e.g. https://openenergy-platform.org/ontology/oeo/OEO_00000150.
 ![General](images/oemetadata/02_Resources_General.jpeg)